-A year or two before I became part of the team at the Chiltern centre, I was living with and caring for my grandpa – who had Alzheimer’s.
+A year or two before I became part of the team at the Chiltern Centre, I was living and caring for my grandpa, who ad Alzheimer’s.
 This was a challenging, yet very special time for me, spent with family.
-Before that time, I did some one to one support for a young man with cerebral palsy and a boy with dyspraxia.
+Before that time, I did some 1:1 support for a young man with cerebral palsy and a boy with dyspraxia

 Why you chose the Chiltern Centre

-I chose the Chiltern centre because I was drawn to the idea of supporting people with colourful characters.
-And my family took people in for respite care when I was growing up.
+I chose the Chiltern Centre because I was drawn to the idea of supporting people with colourful characters.
+When I was growing up, my family took people in for respite care

 Your biggest Achievement

-The special time I spent caring for my grandpa, during which time I studied at the Open University where I did some writing/ poems about him.
-During this time I enjoyed raising money for Sue Ryder by giving up some social media for some time and took pictures to create a tangible photo album of the summer time spent with my Grandpa, family and friends.
+The special time I spent caring for my grandpa, during which time I studied at the Open University where I wrote some poetry about him.
+During this time I enjoyed raising money for Sue Ryder by giving up some social media time and took pictures to create a tangible photo album of the summer spent with him, family and friends.

 Describe yourself using just 3 words